vwxi/dht/PROTOCOL.md

 "d": {
         "k": <key>,
         "v": <binary data>
+        "o": <origin>
 }
 ```

 for recipient,
 ```
 "d": {
+        "t": <timestamp>
         "c": <checksum>,
         "s": <status>
 }
 ```

-where the key is a plaintext string, the binary data is a string containing the value, the checksum is a 32-bit checksum (crc-32) of the stored value and the status is an integer detailing whether or not the store was successful (zero = ok, nonzero = error)
+where:
+- the key (serialized ID)
+- binary data (string)
+- origin (peer object or nil)
+- timestamp (64-bit integer timestamp)
+- checksum (32-bit integer)
+- status (integer, zero = ok, nonzero = error)

+if the origin is nil, then the sender is the origin of the key-value pair

 #### sequence